Frequently Asked Questions

 How do I apply for financial aid?

-The Financial Aid Office, located on the 3rd floor of the Shepard Center in Middletown or 1st floor of Kaplan Hall in Newburgh, has an assortment of material online or in person to help students and their families understand their FAFSA forms and loan information.
-Workshops are also offered to guide individuals through this process.
+The Financial Aid Office, has an assortment of material online to help students and their families understand their FAFSA forms and loan information.

 I am not sure what I want to do after college, where can I go to find career information?